 If installed the windlass may feature a stainless steel polished "claw" style anchor complete with swivel.
 This anchor has high holding power in most seabeds.
+Select windlass units offer all chain or a rope-chain combination.

-Note that select windlass units offer all chain and use a chain stopper as shown.
 A momentary windlass rocker switch located at the anchor locker controls the lowering and retrieving of the anchor through the windlass.
-A 40 amp breaker for windlass overcurrent protection is located at the battery management panel.
+A 40 amp breaker for windlass over current protection is located at the battery management panel.
 There is a lanyard with a snap hook to add holding power when the anchor is in the stored position.
-The cleat is for tying off the anchor rode rather than maintaining constant pressure on the windlass itself with a chain-rope unit.
+The cleat is for tying off the anchor rode rather than maintaining constant pressure on the windlass itself.

 Note: Never use the windlass to break the anchor free from the bottom.
-This may cause excessive strain on the windlass motor and/or hardware.
+This may cause excessive strain on the windlass motor and or hardware.